 A good pillow is a central component for a great night’s sleep especially if you sleep on your side.
-While all pillows are designed with one major goal in mind- comfort- the best pillows for side sleepers support the head at the proper angle to ensure a proper alignment of the neck, shoulders, and the spine.
+While all pillows are designed with one major goal in mind – comfort – the best pillows for side sleepers offer support for the head to ensure alignment of the neck, shoulders, and the spine.

-Generally, most side sleepers prefer pillows that are a little bit thicker and firmer than what stomach and back snoozers go for.
-However, there are several other variables that come into play when shopping for these bedding accessories including size, loft (height of the pillow), and pillow material among other things.
+Generally, most side sleepers prefer pillows that are a bit thicker and firmer than what stomach sleepers and back sleepers go for.
+However, there are several other variables that come into play when shopping for the perfect pillow including size, fluff, loft (height of the pillow), and pillow material.

 We will take you through each of these considerations (and a few more) in another section on how to buy the best pillow for side-sleeping.

 At this moment, let’s take you through our product review team’s picks of the best performers in this category.

 Our top pick for the best side sleeper pillow was between the Scrumptious and the Coop.
 After a thorough consideration and comparison, our review team decided on the Scrumptious for 2 major reasons: its unique curved design and its amazing plushy feeling.

 Handcrafted in Los Angeles, the Scrumptious pillow was originally meant for the side sleepers but has turned into a back sleepers staple pillow.
 The pillow is made with a combination of shredded gel memory foam and silk-like microfiber to offer you a good level of support for your spinal, shoulders, and neck alignment without a feel stiff beneath you.